 Tajh Rust (b.
-1989) is a visual artist based in New York and New Haven and a 2019 MFA graduate from the School of Art at Yale University.
-Rust received his bachelor's degree in Painting and Film from The Cooper Union for the Advancement of Science and Art in New York and he was in the inaugural group of artists participating in the Black Rock Senegal artist residency in August 2019.
-His first solo exhibition with Matthew Brown Los Angeles, Where We Meet, opened in 2020.
+1989) is a visual artist based in New York.
+He received his MFA from Yale in 2019 and BA in painting and film from Cooper Union in 2011.
+Rust was in the inaugural group of artists participating in the Black Rock Senegal artist residency in August 2019.

 Solo exhibitions include Somwhere in Between, Matthew Brown, Los Angeles (2022); Where We Meet, Matthew Brown, Los Angeles (2020); Eve, Shahile&Me, Frankfurt (2019); and Passages, Fridman Gallery, New York (2019);